rosswintle/Select2-Post-Selector/README.txt

 The parameters to the create method are:

-*   $field_id - this is the 'name' of the field - used to identify it for printing or saving - it must be unique for your post selector
+*   `$field_id` - this is the 'name' of the field - used to identify it for printing or saving - it must be unique for your post selector
-*   $meta_key - the meta_key to fetch/save data to/from
+*   `$meta_key` - the meta_key to fetch/save data to/from
-*   $form_field_name - the name attribute of the select form field to be created
+*   `$form_field_name` - the name attribute of the select form field to be created
-*   $form_field_label - the label text for the select form field
+*   `$form_field_label` - the label text for the select form field
-*   $post_post_type - the post type of the posts which we want the select box to appear for
+*   `$post_post_type` - the post type of the posts which we want the select box to appear for
-*   $item_post_type - the post type of the things to appear in the select list
+*   `$item_post_type` - the post type of the things to appear in the select list
-*   $additional_query_params - any additional query params for generating the list (if you want to filter what appears in the selector); this is an array of parameters that you would pass to WP_Query - you can pass pretty much anything, I think, except post_type.
+*   `$additional_query_params` - any additional query params for generating the list (if you want to filter what appears in the selector); this is an array of parameters that you would pass to `WP_Query` - you can pass pretty much anything, I think, except post_type.
 Using things like pagination parameters probably isn't recommended.

-The first parameter, $field_id, is needed when adding the code to display the post selector, so remember what they are.
+The first parameter, `$field_id`, is needed when adding the code to display the post selector, so remember what they are.

 Here's some code that initialises "Related posts" and "Related resources" (of "resources" custom post type) to be displayed on the edit screen of posts.